John Barton Payne: Early life and career

 In 1913 he declined an offer from president Woodrow Wilson to serve as solicitor general of the United States.

 After the outbreak of World War I, Payne went to Washington, D.C., to act as the counsel for the Emergency Fleet Corporation and was the general counsel of the United States Railroad Administration Feb.
 1918-Aug.
 1919.
 From 1919 through his appointment to Wilson's cabinet in February 1920, Payne served as the Chairman of the U.S. Shipping Board.

 In May 1921, Payne pledged funds for the permanent structure for the Warrenton Library in Fauquier County, Virginia.

 Payne was a founder of the Virginia Museum of Fine Arts in Richmond in 1911, and he donated 50 paintings to the museum in 1919.
 Some of his personal papers were given to the Special Collections Research Center at the College of William & Mary.

 From October 1921 until his death, Payne served as the Chairman of the American Red Cross.
 The following year, after the resignation of Henry P. Davison, he was unanimously elected Chairman of the Board of Governors of the League of Red Cross Societies (now the International Federation of Red Cross and Red Crescent Societies), a position he also held until his death in 1935.
 He was succeeded by Cary T. Grayson.

 Personal life

 Payne married Kate Bunker on October 17, 1878.
 She died after a long illness.
 Payne married his second wife, the former Jennie Byrd Bryan (daughter of the late Thomas Barbour Bryan), on May 1, 1913.
 Jennie Payne died in 1919, and he remained a widower in office.

+Death and legacy

 He died of pneumonia after an operation for appendicitis on January 24, 1935, at the age of 79.
 Two days later, on what would have been his 80th birthday, an Associated Press obituary ran in the Chicago Tribune.
 Payne was buried in Oak Hill Cemetery in Washington, D.C., next to his second wife.